Sales of prepared food

-- Raw meat, eggs, fish, poultry or an item containing these raw foods and that requires cooking as recommended by FDA
+- Raw meat, eggs, fish, poultry or an item containing these raw foods and requires cooking as recommended by FDA.

-- Ready to drink sealed beverages containing over 50 percent fruit or vegetable juice
+- Ready to drink sealed beverages containing over 50% fruit or vegetable juice.

 - Sales to certain foreign diplomats/officials: The buyer must present an exemption card at the time of purchase.
 A colored stripe on the card identifies the level of exemption granted to foreign diplomats.